dujanhung/evtsbx-api-doc/lua/es.md

 <code>void</code>
 </td></tr></table>

-called when player place this MOD block, or this MOD block is loaded in world file.
+called when player place this MOD block, or this MOD block is loaded from world file.

 ___